Clotshall History, Family Crest & Coats of Arms

 Early Origins of the Clotshall family

-Warwickshire at Saltley, a hamlet, in the parish and union of Aston, Birmingham division of the hundred of Hemlingford.
+The surname Clotshall was first found in Warwickshire at Saltley, a hamlet, in the parish and union of Aston, Birmingham division of the hundred of Hemlingford.
 "In the time of Henry II. this place was called Saluthley, and belonged to the Rokebys.
 It was subsequently held by the family of Clodshale, who had their seat here, and one of whom received licence from Bishop Stretton in the 34th of Edward III. for an oratory or chapel at Saltley."
-CITATION[CLOSE]

 Early History of the Clotshall family